Unskilledcrab/VoiceDetection/README.md

 then run `main.py` or any of the tests to test individual components

+TIP: Say `stop program` in order to shutdown everything

 #### Eleven Labs
 Used for text to speech
 https://beta.elevenlabs.io/speech-synthesis